Freedom camping tips for New Zealand

 New Zealand newspapers have for years been full of stories in which tourists stay overnight in the wild, make noise, light fires then leave their rubbish and waste behind, which is quite annoying for local residents.
 Simple waste is the smallest problem, unfortunately regular urination leads to visible - and also smellable - consequences.
 Excrement doesn’t get buried and toilet paper piles up in the most beautiful places: not exactly '100% Pure New Zealand' for all the nature lovers who follow afterwards.
 Overrun destinations like Queenstown and Wanaka have even resorted to closing freedom camping areas as a consequence.
 Residents in the most popular regions pay the price with their council tax and are justifiably angry.
 Negative media coverage is usually about backpackers travelling New Zealand in vehicles that they sleep in, in spite of not having enough space for a toilet, and there is talk about a national register for authentic self-contained vehicles.

-Since Kiwis themselves have also been happy freedom camping for decades, the New Zealand Campervan Club members especially suffer from the consequences of further closures of permittable freedom camping areas.
-Its members have to be well equipped and certified for freedom camping, so they have hardly contributed to the problem.
-Now the next step in this chess game is that most districts only allow freedom camping if a vehicle meets the strict requirements of the campervan club - which becomes a major obstacle for many travellers in smaller backpacker vans.
+Freedom camping tips for New Zealand - campervan clubSince Kiwis themselves have also been happy for decades freedom camping, the New Zealand Campervan Club members especially suffered from the consequences of further closures of permittable freedom camping areas.
+Its members always had to be well equipped and certified for freedom camping, so they hardly contributed to the problem.
+Now most districts only allow freedom camping if a vehicle meets strict requirements - a major obstacle for travellers in smaller backpacker vans.
 In 2017 the Campervan Club furthermore decided only to accept permanent residents of New Zealand as new members.

 Another sad problem is that on occasions tourists have been targeted by criminals in remote places.
 Although this still is extremely rare there is a risk that it can happen in any area, so it is advisable to plan for your safety.